 - iPhone 12 mini vs iPhone 12 vs iPhone 12 Pro: All models compared

 - The best phones overall: Where the iPhone 12 ranks

-But how big a leap forward can you expect from the iPhone 12?
-To find out, we've run an iPhone 12-vs.-iPhone 8 comparison, matching up the iPhone 12 and iPhone 12 mini against the iPhone 8 and iPhone 8 Plus.
-Here's what you'll discover should you make the leap to a new phone.
+But exactly how big a leap forward can iPhone 8 owners expect from the iPhone 12?
+To find out, we've run an iPhone 12 vs. iPhone 8 comparison, matching up the iPhone 12 and iPhone 12 mini against the iPhone 8 and iPhone 8 Plus.
+Here's what you'll discover should you make the switch to a new phone.

 iPhone 12 vs. iPhone 8 specs

 |Display||5.4-inch OLED (2340 x1080)||6.1-inch OLED (2532 x 1170)||4.7-inch LCD (1334 x 750)||5.5-inch LCD (1920 x 1080)|

 |Colors||Black, White, Red, Green and Blue||Black, White, Red, Green and Blue||Space gray, silver, gold||Space gray, silver, gold|

 |Rear camera||12MP wide (f/1.6), 12MP ultra-wide f/2.4)||12MP wide (f/1.6), 12MP ultra-wide f/2.4)||12MP (f/1.8)||2 12MP (f/1.8, f/2.8)|